AaradhyaGitHub/AaradhyaGitHub/FlowBook-About.md

 I'm at that frustrating stage where I can survive most rolls but I don't know how to attack effectively.
 I know I'm being too passive but I can't articulate what's wrong.
 I need to see my patterns quantified.

 Plus, I'm a data person.
-My LinkedIn bio says "My passion is converting messy data into intuitive applications" because that's what got me into React - the ability to take clean data structures and turn them into beautiful components.
+My LinkedIn bio says "My passion is converting messy data into intuitive applications" because that's what got me into React—the ability to take clean data structures and turn them into beautiful components.

 BJJ is messy.
 The data is vague.
 But I think there's signal in the noise.